How Evidence Collected by The DA for Criminal Prosecution Can Help Your Dram Shop Claim

 The civil and criminal processes are different.

 A criminal trial is a valuable source of admissible evidence for your claim.
-That means that if the criminal case is ultimately tried, then the testimony obtained through the criminal trial can be utilized in your claim.
+That means that if the criminal case is ultimately tried, then the testimony obtained through to prosecute that case can be utilized in your claim.

 - For example, if the drunken patron of a bar goes out and injures or kills someone, then this would lead to two separate trials for the drunk driver: criminal and civil.
-In a Texas criminal trial, the DA would seek an indictment for intoxicated manslaughter, whereas in the civil suit, you would be pursuing monetary compensation through a tort cause of action (i.e., negligence).
-BUT you mustn’t wait for the criminal case to be tried before starting your personal injury or wrongful death claim.
+In a Texas criminal trial, the DA would seek an indictment for intoxicated manslaughter, whereas in the civil suit, you would be pursuing monetary compensation through a dram shop cause of action.
+However, it's important to note that you mustn't wait for the criminal case to be tried before starting your personal injury or wrongful death claim.

 The evidence collected in both has the potential of being interchangeable, and a good relationship with the district attorney can pay off in spades.
 Our attorneys often collect valuable information through our investigations that the district attorney could use in the criminal proceedings, and only a cooperative relationship with the district attorney can achieve that.